 OCLC is the world's largest online resource for discovering library materials.
 LAC has acquired its services to support the management of acquisitions, cataloguing, serials control, public access, circulation, loans to other institutions and to assume responsibility for the management of the National Union Catalogue.
 The initial contract is for five years.
 The leading-edge system offered by the co-operative is available in both official languages.
 It is reliable, high-performing, accessible, evolving and mobile-friendly.

-OCLC will replace LAC’s 20-year-old library management system, called AMICUS, which is currently used to manage published materials held at LAC, and to support discovery of holdings located in hundreds of libraries across Canada.
+OCLC has replaced LAC's 20-year-old library management system, called AMICUS, which was used to manage published materials held at LAC, and to support discovery of holdings located in hundreds of libraries across Canada.

 AMICUS was outdated and no longer adequately met the needs of Canadians.
 Following an in-depth analysis and consultations with key stakeholders in the Canadian library community, LAC concluded that it would be less costly to acquire these services than to build and maintain an in-house system.
 Voilà, Canada's new National Union Catalogue, was launched in February 2018.
 In December 2018, Aurora, a brand new interface to access LAC's own published holdings, was launched.

 To take advantage of OCLC's world-class services, Canadian libraries must be members of the co-operative.
 Many Canadian libraries are already members of OCLC.
 In line with feedback from the Canadian library community, LAC has negotiated an agreement with OCLC whereby LAC will cover the interlibrary loan and copy cataloguing subscription fees for small public libraries and small libraries at post-secondary institutions (community colleges, CEGEPs and universities).
-In fall 2017, LAC advised libraries how they can apply for financial assistance in order to become members of OCLC.
+In fall 2017 and fall 2018, LAC advised libraries how they can apply for financial assistance in order to become members of OCLC.
 A new funding cycle will begin in fall 2019.